BadMan-Client/BadMan-Releases/README.md

 **BadMan** is a fork of the Horion MCBE Utility Mod.

 **Credits** - Horion Developers for allowing use of the public horion source code and Brendon for making the **Injector.**

+**IMPORTANT** - For the time being BadMan has stopped development and wont see an update for a long time, thanks for the support and ideas up till now.